Reciprocating engines can be classified in many different ways. The main forms of classification are the following:

 - The four-stroke engine.

 - The six-stroke engine.
-This type of cycle is very unusual.
+This type of cycle is very rare.

-Internal combustion engines work through a sequence of admission movements and elmination of gases in the cylinder.
-These movements are repeated cyclically and an engine is said to be 2-stroke, 4-stroke or 6-stroke depending on the number of steps necessary to complete a cycle.
+Internal combustion engines work through a sequence of intake and exhaust movements in the cylinder.
+These movements are repeated cyclically and an engine is said to be 2-stroke, 4-stroke or 6-stroke depending on the number of steps required to complete a cycle.